jurerotar/Pillage-First-Ask-Questions-Later/README.md

 # More information

-Check out these links to learn more about Echoes of Travian:
+Check out these links to learn more about Pillage First!:

 - [Join us on Discord](https://discord.gg/KZsWW3Z8)